GiG/open/docs/open-source/creating.md

 # Creating Open Source Software (or open-sourcing internal software)

-There are serious legal implications anytime a GIGster open-sources code.
+There are serious legal implications anytime a GiGster open-sources code.
 The GiG Open Source Initiative has a process that you must follow to help us comply with our legal and ethical obligations.

 We actively encourage employees to open-source internal software as much as possible as long as the projects meet GiG's Open Source requirements.